isaacbernat/presentations/optimise/final.md

 ???
 We saw Python3 went from 100k years to 200.
 A 500x speedup.
 Python v0 vs **PyPy v7 is >46000x speedup**, it would take **2.1 years**.

-People tend to **get attached to existing code**, and there is a limit on how one can improve an algorithm incrementally.
+People tend to **get attached to existing code**, and there is a limit on how one can improve an algorithm incrementally (in fact we could still apply some more incremental optimisations on the previous code).
 There is this **sunk cost fallacy** which prevents people from discarding something and starting from scratch.
 That would be recognising "wasted effort" and that can be hard to accept.

 "Paradigm shift" or "full rewrite" would both describe this approach.
 In our case this algorithm is based on Euclid's formula to generate primitive pythagorean triplets and is quite different (read formula out loud here).